 How to Pay Off Your Car Loan Faster

 We’ve got all the advice you need to learn how to pay off your car loan faster.
-Just follow our tips and tricks, and you can say goodbye to those pesky repayments.
+Follow our tips and tricks, and you can say goodbye to those pesky repayments.

 8 Ways to Pay Off Your Car Loan Faster

-Paying down the loan balance for any vehicle can help you gain peace of mind, as well as put money back in your pockets over time.
+Paying down the loan balance for any vehicle can help you gain peace of mind and put money back in your pockets over time.
 What used to go towards your car loan can now go towards credit cards that need to be paid down or towards routine maintenance to keep you on the road longer.

 1. Switch to Bi-Weekly Payments

-Bi-weekly payments help lower the amount of interest you pay over time, especially if you’ve recently purchased a new car and are looking to improve your credit score.
-In general, making extra payments helps bring down the remaining balance to any loan so if you can, then it’s best to set up a budget to see where you can save on expenses while adding more towards your monthly car payment.
+Bi-weekly payments help lower the interest you pay over time, especially if you’ve recently purchased a new car and are looking to improve your credit score.
+In general, making extra payments helps bring down your remaining balance on any loan, whether an auto or personal loan, so if you can, it’s best to set up a budget to see where you can save on expenses while adding more towards your monthly car payment.

 Also, check the terms and conditions of your agreement to ensure there are no prepayment penalties and there’s an option to make additional payments.
-While making additional payments may seem costlier now, you’ll end up paying less interest in the long run.
+While making additional payments may seem costlier now, you’ll pay less interest in the long run.

 2. Round-Up Your Payments

 An easy way to get rid of your loan faster is by rounding up your repayments to the nearest $50.
 Say you took out a $15,000 loan with a 4.6% APR over 60 months.
-Your monthly repayments would be $279.03 per month, costing you a total of $1,741.82 in interest.
+Your monthly repayments would be $279.03 per month, costing you $1,741.82 in interest.

-By increasing this to $300 per month, you’d pay off your loan in 56 months instead—almost half a year faster.
+By increasing this to $300 per month, you’d drastically cut the life of the loan, as you’d pay off your loan in 56 months—almost half a year faster.
 Plus, you’d have saved around $145.08 in interest.
 This could go towards credit card debt or towards paying off the cost of an extended warranty.

 3. Try Snowballing Payments

-The snowball effect is a repayment strategy where you direct as much money as you can at either your smallest debt or highest-interest debt until it’s paid off.
-When you’re all done with that one, you move on to the next until you are debt-free.
+The snowball effect is a repayment strategy where you direct as much money as possible at either your smallest or highest-interest debt until it’s paid off.
+When you’re done with that one, you move on to the next until you are debt-free.

-This method can be effective, as rather than spreading your income across several debts and paying more interest for longer, you quickly plug the holes in your finances.
+This method can be effective, as you quickly plug the holes in your finances rather than spreading your income across several debts and paying more interest for longer.
 The key to getting this right is to stay disciplined with repayments and not take out any more loans while others are outstanding.

 4. Make at Least One Large Payment Over the Term